 Bonita A. Lawrence, professor of mathematics, will deliver the keynote address at Winter Commencement in December.
 Lawrence has been named the West Virginia Professor of the Year by the Faculty Merit Foundation.
-Editor's note:

-As a public service to readers of The Parthenon who volunteer and donate money to charities and others who just want to keep informed, students in JMC 201 (news writing) have produced a series of stories about the United Way of the River Cities and several of the more than 30 organizations benefitting from its annual fundraising campaign, "Live United."
+Editor's note: As a public service to readers of The Parthenon who volunteer and donate money to charities and others who just want to keep informed, students in JMC 201 (news writing) have produced a series of stories about the United Way of the River Cities and several of the more than 30 organizations benefitting from its annual fundraising campaign, "Live United."
 The series was edited by JMC 305 (copy editing) students.
 Cassey Bowden, director of resource development and marketing, said the United Way's goals include ensuring safety-net services for people who need them in a five-county service area and raising \$1.25 million by the end of December for the 2010 campaign.
 The agency's 2009 fundraising goal was \$1.4 million.
 The United Way also plans to increase the number of donors by 15 percent from 3,000 to 3,450, Bowden said.
 The Parthenon encourages readers to provide us with feedback about this service.
-Children's Place Inc. director improves the lives of children BY CASEY SHREVE For the director of Children's Place Inc., working with children was where she always said she knew she would end up.
-"I always knew I wanted to do something with children," said Stephanie Vlahos, who became involved with children as a teacher and counselor for a treatment wilderness program at Pressley Ridge School, in Ohiopyle, Pa., near her hometown.
+Children's Place Inc. director improves the lives of children BY CASEY SHREVE THE PARTHENON end up.

+For the director of Children's Place Inc., working with children was where she always said she knew she would "I always knew I wanted to do something with children," said Stephanie Vlahos, who became involved with children as a teacher and counselor for a treatment wilderness program at Pressley Ridge School, in Ohiopyle, Pa., near her hometown.
 She dealt with emotionally-disturbed boys at the wilderness program, she said.

-"My role was to be in charge of the education and the counseling of the children so it was all kind of tied into one," Vlahos said.
+"My role was to be in charge of the education and the counseling of the children so it was all kind of tied into one."
+Vlahos said.
 She came to West Virginia in 1990 expecting a short stay.

 "The state of West Virginia asked (Pressley Ridge School staff) to come in and help with some programs for troubled kids, which landed me in Huntington," Vlahos said.
 "I planned to stay for three years and go back to Pennsylvania, and I ended up really enjoying the area."
 Vlahos' job sent her to Portugal and back with opportunities to go elsewhere, but she chose her new home in Huntington.
 "I was coming back to the States, and the company I worked for wanted me to run the international program out of Pittsburgh, but I wanted to come back here because I liked it and I was calling Huntington home," she said.
 Marshall University's Child Development Academy director Mary Jo Graham, was the link between Vlahos and The Children's Place Inc., Vlahos said.
 "Dr. Mary Graham let me know that the Children's Place director position was open and they were looking for someone," she said.
 "She knew my experience with children and families and thought it was a good fit."
-Vlahos has been director of Children's See CHILDREN'S PLACE I 5 of the River Cities United Way
+Vlahos has been director of Children's See CHILDREN'S PLACE I 5 United Way of the River Cities

-United

-Table 1 Vital Statistics of Nonprofi it Children's Place, I nc.

-and the second second second second second 2008 2009

-Total Revenue \$541,910 \$605,142

-Annual Revenue Received from United Way 8,292 35,792

-Percentage of Revenue 1.5% 5.9%

-from United Way3,127Revenue from

-Contributions, gifts, grants3,127
+Table 1 Vital Statistics of Nonprofit Children's Place, Inc. 2008 2009 Total Revenue \$541,910 \$605,142 Annual Revenue Received 8,292 35,792 from United Way Percentage of Revenue 1.5% 5.9% from United Way Revenue from 3,127 1,264 Contributions, gifts, grants

 Sources: 2009 and 2008 federal tax returns

 Table 2

-Portrait of Nonprofit Children's Place, Inc.
+ce, Inc.

-Name of CEO/Years on the Job Stephanie Vlahos, 8 years
+Stephanie Vlahos, 8 years

-Year Founded 1982
+1982

-Street Address/ City/ State 625 Richmond St., Huntington, W. Va.
+625 Richmond St., Huntington, W. Va.
 25702

-Telephone 304-525-8586
+304-525-8586

-Web Address www.childrensplaceinc.com
+www.childrensplaceinc.com

-Mission To provide early learning services.
+To provide early learning services.